When it comes to working dog breeds, Norway seems to have it all.

 Highlights: Loyal, affectionate with family members, therapy dog

-The Black Norwegian Elkhound is an ancient breed of dog whose origins date back to 4000-5000 BC.
-The breed was originally developed to track and hunt moose and bear, but was also used for different varieties of game as well.
+The Black Norwegian Elkhound is an ancient breed of dog from 4000-5000 BC.
+The breed was originally developed to track and hunt moose and bear but was also used for different varieties of game as well.

-In the early 1900’s the popularity of the Black Norwegian Elkhound faded as the popularity of the Grey Elkhound set in.
-The Black Elkhounds were no longer welcomed into show rings and by the mid-1950s, the breed was nearing extinction.
+In the early 1900s, the Black Norwegian Elkhound’s popularity faded as the Grey Elkhound’s popularity set in.
+The Black Elkhounds were no longer welcomed into show rings, and by the mid-1950s, the breed was nearing extinction.

-Luckily, efforts to re-establish the breed were made and the population in Norway is now considered to be stable.
-To date, there are between 90-150 Black Elkhound puppies registered by the NKC annually.
+Luckily, efforts to re-establish the breed were made, and Norway’s population is now considered stable.
+There are 90-150 Black Elkhound puppies registered by the NKC annually.

 The Norwegian Elkhound is an excellent family dog and a loyal companion.
 They tend to form close bonds with family members and are relatively tolerant of strangers.